 Medical care in the United States is extremely expensive and it can be very stressful and scary not to have coverage.
-If you are in a car accident, trip and fall, or cut your hand, a trip to the emergency room can result in many thousands of dollars – dollars you will have to pay without proper health insurance.
-Buying a travel health insurance plan is essential to protect yourself if you don’t want to start your stay in America under a mountain of debt and risk your sponsorship.
+If you are in a car accident, trip and fall, or cut your hand, a trip to the emergency room can result in many thousands of dollars – dollars you will have to pay out of pocket without proper health insurance.
+Buying a travel health insurance plan for H1B holder is essential to protect yourself if you don’t want to start your stay in America under a mountain of debt and risk your sponsorship.

-Temporary foreign workers holding an H-1B visa should buy a temporary health insurance plan to cover not only the trip to the U.S. but also the amount of time it takes to get established and qualify to buy health insurance from the U.S. marketplace or receive coverage from their employer.
+Temporary foreign workers holding an H1B visa are highly advised to buy a temporary health insurance plan to cover them medically not only on their trip over to the U.S. but also the amount of time it takes to get established and qualify to buy health insurance from the U.S. marketplace or receive coverage from their employer.

 Here are a few things you may not know:

 - Many U.S. employers ask their employees to work through a waiting period before they qualify for health insurance, so you’ll need travel medical insurance for that uncovered period.

 - If your employer is a small business, they may not offer health insurance as a benefit so you will have to research and buy your health insurance on your own.